4 ways to increase your Social Security benefit

 By Guerra Wealth Advisors

-When it comes to Social Security, every dollar counts.
+When it comes to you Social Security benefits, every dollar counts.
 Whether you’re nearing retirement or just starting to plan for it, understanding how to maximize your benefits is crucial.
 Here are four straightforward strategies to help you boost your Social Security benefit, ensuring you get the most out of the system you’ve paid into for years.

 One of the most effective ways to increase your Social Security benefit is to work longer.
 Here’s why: